Vyxal/Vyxal/documentation/Literate Mode.md

 100 λ 3× 5+} M
 ```

+### `n't` suffix

+Appending `n't` to a word will insert a logical negation element after the
+word.
+For example, `containsn't` is the same as `contains not`.

+Note that the resulting element is 2 bytes long, and counts as 2 units of
+stuff for modifiers (unless arity grouped).

+`n't`s can be stacked, with each `n't` cancelling out the previous chain of
+`n't`s.
+For example, `containsn'tn't` is the same as `contains`.

+This suffix serves no practical purpose other than to provide a laugh and
+pontentially upvotes on your answer.

+### Keyword Moving

+Prepending a `'` in front of a keyword will move it right once when
+converting to sbcs.
+For example, `3 'times 4` will be converted to
+`3 4 times` and then `3 4×`.

+These can be stacked. `''times 3 4` will be converted to `3 4 times` and
+then `3 4×`.

+The purpose of this is to allow for more prac-lang looking literate programs.

+Using `'` does not increase the SBCS byte count.

+Using `'` inside a group will move the keyword within the group, and will
+not move it outside of the group.
+The same is true for inside functions.

+A `'` before a group or `{}` lambda will move the entire group/lambda right once.

 ## Usage for Golfing

 Literate mode is scored in UTF-8.
 That's because there is no codepage.
 If you want to use literate